solrak29/dbximgs/README.md

 * Look at lazy loading for high number of images.
 * Look at Gallaria themes (maybe some nicer ones are there).
 * Look at user management; where this can be users based.
 The user hosting and users invited to see pics.
+* Allow users invited to upload based on permissions.
+* Have download options.
+* Fix picture orientation.
+* Allow videos and other formats.

 # references